jehcriss42/QaCodeChallenge/README.md

 ## Issues

-1) There is no validation for id.
-It can be added more elements with same id what would cause inconsistency with the data.
+1) There is no validation for id: it can be added more elements with same id that would cause inconsistency with the data.
 2) Price Engine returns result for Products not registered in the Product database
 3) Application has no Authorisation/Authentication
-4) For Post a new product the Model indicates string but it accepts any type value and empty/null values
+4) To Post a new product: the Model indicates string but it accepts any type and empty/null values
-5) Internal Server Error (500) to Get a product id which do not exists in GET /product/{id} in Products
+5) Internal Server Error (500) to Get a product id that does not exist in GET /product/{id} in Products Api
-6) It is possible to Post empty body in POST /Product (GET and POST for /Product works in the same way)
+6) It is possible to Post empty body in "POST /Product" (GET and POST for /Product works in the same way)
-7) It is possible to update empty body in PUT /Product (GET and PUT for /Product{id} works in the same way)
+7) It is possible to update empty body in "PUT /Product" (GET and PUT for /Product{id} works in the same way)
 8) It is possibe to update a product which does not exist
-9) Because it can be performed POST with empty values new items is registered which cannot be removed by the api
+9) Because it can be performed POST with empty values new items is registered which cannot be removed by the Delete verb in Product api

 ### Consideration about Load Test

 1) Because of the bugs with the endpoints load test could cause a huge inconsistency in the Database.
-2) For load test it would be interesting to have expectations of access to guarantee the services can respond properly in the same enviroment as production
+2) For load test it would be interesting to have metrics related to users access to guarantee the services can respond properly in the same enviroment as production